Skip to content

 Attribute hooks

-Callbacks are registered using the register_on_new_attr_hook method.
+Callbacks that are called on every incoming datapoint of an attribute are registered using the register_on_new_attr_hook method.
 The callback allways receives eid, attribute and Task, and may return new DataPointTasks.
 The required signature is Callable[[str, DataPointBase], Union[None, list[DataPointTask]]].

 def attr_hook(eid: str, dp: DataPointBase) -> list[DataPointTask]: